our-sinc-topo/visable-marketplace/README.md

 3c) if it is and also isn't in a blacklist then consider it a place

 ## Rules
-Based on the flowchart above, all places are classified based on the rules the nlp:
+Based on the flowchart above, all places are classified based on the rules of the nlp/html parser:

 1. the named-entity (NE) must be a noun
 2. if two NEs are comma-seperated, consider them one place ("San Francisco, CA")